 No person should experience a barrier to participating in community life because of a disability or limitation.
 Inclusive play spaces make it possible for all members of the community to come together and interact.
 Adults and kids of all ages benefit from this community engagement.
 Engaged communities are generally happier and more trusting.
 They share common goals and a vested interest in the well-being of their neighbors.

 4. Increases Self-Esteem and Boosts Confidence

-The activities kids engage in on the playground can help them build their confidence further.
-For example, when a child gets up the courage to go down the slide the first time or learns how to swing on their own, they often experience a sense of pride.
+The activities kids engage in on the playground can help build their confidence.
+For example, when a child gets up the courage to go down the slide for the first time, or learns how to swing on their own, they often experience a sense of pride.

-5. Promotes Sensory Play for All
+5. Promotes Sensory Play for All Abilities and Ages

 Inclusive playgrounds can also provide rich and varied sensory experiences.
-With the right design choices, a playground can engage all the senses, including:
+With the right design choices, a playground can engage all of the senses, including:

 - Vestibular: The vestibular system involves a person’s sense of balance.
 Many playground activities can engage this system.
 Spinning equipment can stimulate different parts of a child’s brain simultaneously, helping them develop a more advanced sense of balance, muscle control and gross motor skills.
 Swinging, sliding, climbing and bouncing all have a similar effect.
 Inclusive playgrounds should make it possible for children with different abilities to engage their vestibular systems.

 - Proprioceptive: A person’s proprioceptive system helps them sense the location and movement of their body parts.
 This information comes from the muscles and joints.
 Any equipment that encourages kids to move and stretch their bodies can engage their proprioception sense.
 Inclusive parks should allow people to engage this sense as they are able.
 For example, kids using wheelchairs should have a way to move and engage their arms on the playground.